Changing the split of your property income for tax purposes

 How much does this cost?

-If you are a portfolio landlord and a higher-rate tax payer then whilst Form 17 may help if your partner pays a lower rate of tax, it may not be the best option and you should consider taking our free initial assessment.
+If you are a portfolio landlord and a higher-rate tax payer then whilst Form 17 may help if your partner pays a lower rate of tax, it may not be the best option and you may wish to contact us before obtaining a quote.

 What happens after I complete the form?